-The philosopher John Stuart Mill once questioned whether “all the mechanical inventions yet made have lightened the day’s toil of any human being”; William Shatner takes a more sanguine view: “I love technology.
+The philosopher John Stuart Mill once questioned whether “all the mechanical inventions yet made have lightened the day’s toil of any human being”; whereas William Shatner is more optimistic: “I love technology.
 Matches, to light a fire, is really high tech.
 The wheel is really one of the great inventions of all time.”
 So if your beeper has ever not beeped, your computer not computed, or your terminator not terminated, then read on for a roundup of people and places foiled by technology.

 • • •

 1. For all its cultural cachet, the Pony Express operated for only 18 months, delivering mail between Missouri and Sacramento in an unheard of ten days’ time.
-184 way stations stretched across the 1900 mile route, with mail delivered by a coterie of 400 horses and 120 riders.
-Riding was a fraught profession; the very direct job ad claimed: “Wanted: young, skinny, wiry fellows not over eighteen.
+184 way stations stretched across a 1900 mile route, with mail delivered by a coterie of 400 horses and 120 riders.
+Riding was a fraught profession, as demonstrated by the extremely direct job posting: “Wanted: young, skinny, wiry fellows not over eighteen.
 Must be expert riders, willing to risk death daily.
-Orphans preferred”—the same ad evil villains use to recruit henchmen.
+Orphans preferred”—which may be how evil villains bent on world destruction recruit henchmen.

-The first mail sent by Pony Express left on April 3, 1860, and arrived as promised ten days later—all for the princely sum of $5 per half-ounce ($139 in 2014 dollars!
-Few pieces of Pony Express mail survive only because so few were sent thanks to its exorbitant cost.
-The express was so effective that California newspapers received word of Lincoln’s 1860 election a scant week after it happened (isn’t it weird how, say, the president could die and be laid to rest days before people on the west coast knew anything happened?
-Anyways, I think it’s weird.).
+The first mail sent by Pony Express left town on April 3, 1860, and arrived as promised ten days later—all for the princely sum of $5 per half-ounce.
+This amounts to $139 in 2014 dollars; few pieces of Pony Express mail survive in part because so few were sent thanks to its exorbitant cost.
+The express was so effective that California newspapers received word of Lincoln’s 1860 election a scant week after it happened.
+Isn’t it weird to think how, like, the president could die and be laid to rest days before people on the west coast heard about it?
+Anyways, I think it’s weird.

 The Pony Express was founded with essentially one goal: securing a lucrative government contract for western mail delivery.
-Despite its very public successes, that contract was not won, and by March of 1861 the Express was delivering mail only between Salt Lake City and California, having sold its other stations to the “Stagecoach King” Ben Holladay (who later sold to Wells Fargo).
+Despite its very public successes, that contract was not won, and by March of 1861 the Express was delivering mail only between Salt Lake City and California, having sold its other stations to the “Stagecoach King” Ben Holladay.

 A brief aside on Holladay, because of all the various and sundry scoundrels and scallawags I’ve uncovered roundup-ing, none earn quite the derision directed at him.
-He was a transportation tycoon (stagecoaches, ships, and railroads) who ended up losing his shirt in the Panic of 1873.
+He was a transportation tycoon—stagecoaches, ships, and railroads—who lost his shirt in the Panic of 1873.
 Most people who knew him would think he deserved it.
-Allow me to blockquote descriptions of Holladay from Wikipedia because I can’t even:
+Allow me to blockquote descriptions of Holladay from Wikipedia:

-Anyways, Pony Express shuttered for good on October 26, 1861, a mere two days after the completion of the transcontinental telegraph, because it turns out that even the fastest horses and daringest riders are slower than the speed of light.
+Anyways, Pony Express shuttered for good on October 26, 1861, a mere two days after the completion of the transcontinental telegraph, because it turns out that even the fastest horses and daringest, wiriest, and orphaniest riders are slower than the speed of light.

 2. On November 24, 1971 a man named Dan Cooper, nattily attired in a suit and tie, purchased a ticket on Northwest Airlines from Portland to Seattle.
-Shortly after ordering a bourbon and soda, he passed a note to the flight attendant claiming he had a bomb (he later opened his briefcase, showing her some metal cylinders and wires, which, come on—that was just a bunch of wires, right?
-Do bombs actually look like that?).
+He ordered a bourbon and soda just after takeoff, then passed a note to the flight attendant claiming he had a bomb.
+To prove his point, he opened his briefcase, showing off a rat’s nest of metal cylinders and wires, which, come on—that was just a bunch of wires, right?
+Do bombs actually look like that?
 He demanded $200,000, a refueling, and four parachutes when he landed in Seattle.
-He never called himself “D.B.,” that was a mistake by a journalist that stuck.
+Note he never called himself “D.B.,” that was a mistake by a journalist that stuck.

 They gave him the money.
 He released the passengers, herded the crew into the cockpit, and told them to head for Mexico City at the lowest possible airspeed.
 Only a half-hour out of Seattle, Cooper lowered the stairs under the rear of the plane and jumped, with 21 pounds of $20 bills strapped to his body (they think).
 His body was never found, he was never identified, and the ransom money has never been spent.
-Because he jumped into the teeth of a storm in freezing temperatures with no supplies, which itself likely would have killed him; if he made the jump he would have landed in unforgiving wilderness, which probably would have killed him.
-Most investigators believe he died.
-Funny how a bad storm might have ruined an otherwise well-laid plan (this is contra the idiotic airport/plane hijacking scheme in Die Hard 2, which required a pilot-blinding, aiport-shuttering storm to just so happen on the same day a deposed South American general was being extradited.
+He jumped into the teeth of a storm in freezing temperatures with no supplies, which itself likely would have killed him; if he made the jump he would have landed in unforgiving wilderness, which probably would have killed him.
+Most investigators believe he died, but funny how a bad storm might have ruined an otherwise well-laid plan (this is contra the idiotic airport/plane hijacking scheme in Die Hard 2, which required a pilot-blinding, aiport-shuttering storm to just so happen on the same day a deposed South American general was being extradited.
 Sort of a big plot hole.).

 Nearly a decade later, three stacks of bills were found slightly buried in a river near where Cooper would have landed.
-They were identified as ransom money, but raised new questions: 10 bills were missing from one stack even though it was still rubber-banded; the wearing suggested the stacks had been carried downriver, but then how did all three stacks hang together; and the bills apparently did not reach their resting place until sometime after a 1974 dredging operation, which is to say years after Cooper’s jump.
+They were identified as ransom money, but raised new questions: 10 bills were missing from one stack even though it was still rubber-banded; the wearing suggested the stacks had been carried downriver, but then how did all three stacks travel together; and the bills apparently did not reach their resting place until sometime after a 1974 dredging operation, which is to say years after Cooper’s jump.
 In short, no one has any idea what happened; personally I think Cooper was actually the Zodiac killer, came back to plant the evidence years later to better fake his death, and now runs a dive bar and lives in a houseboat on the shores of Lake Erie (but please see here for an amazing fan theory suggesting that Mad Men will end with Don Draper as Dan Cooper.
 If that happens, it would be the most amazing prediction since Jimmy the Greek went 14-for-14 against the spread in week 13 of the 1984 NFL season).

-The late 1960s and early 1970s were a golden era of air piracy: between 1968 and 1977 there were an average of 41 plane hijackings each year, most for suicide or politics (in January of 1969, there were eight planes diverted to Cuba).
-Cooper’s robbery attempt inspired a wave of copycats (fifteen in 1972).
+The late 1960s and early 1970s were a golden era of air piracy: between 1968 and 1977 there were an average of 41 plane hijackings each year, most for suicide or politics (in January of 1969, eight hijacked planes were diverted to Cuba).
+Cooper’s robbery attempt inspired a wave of copycats: fifteen of them in 1972.
 Several managed to get money and parachute to safety, but all were caught.
-My favorite was the one where police found the guy’s car in the desert and waited around for him to come and pick it up.
+My favorite was the one where police found the hijacker’s car in the desert then just waited around for him to come and pick it up.
 He did.
 What technological innovation brought hijackings to a halt?
 They welded the lower stairs to the body and stopped using them.
 Also luggage screening and air marshals, but seriously: flying in the 70s, right?

 3. Torpedos, especially US torpedoes, were ineffective, haphazard, and unreliable at the outset of WWII.
-They could be controlled via radio (Tesla had demonstrated this capability in 1897; the Navy turned him down), but signals could be jammed, rendering such guidance moot for practical use.
+Though they could be controlled by radio—Tesla demonstrated it in 1897 but the Navy ignored him—signals could be jammed, rendering such guidance moot for practical use.
 The problem of torpedo guidance was solved by a famous actress (Hedy Lamarr) and an avant-garde composer (George Antheil).
 Then it was ignored for a good long while.

-Lamarr’s idea to solve the torpedo problem was frequency hopping, in which the control frequency was randomly changed multiple times per second, making jamming impossible.
+Lamarr’s idea to solve the torpedo problem was frequency hopping, in which the radio control frequency was randomly changed multiple times per second, making jamming impossible.
 The approach was sound, but implementation was another matter—in particular, how to synchronize frequency hops on both the torpedo and the controls.
-Antheil had unknowingly solved that problem nearly a decade earlier when he developed a system for automatic piano playing; the notes were laid out on a roll of paper.
+Antheil had unknowingly solved that problem nearly a decade earlier when he developed a system for automatic piano playing: the notes were laid out on a roll of paper called a piano roll.
 The piano rolls were re-appropriated as a way to list a sequence of frequency switches.
 In fact, their torpedo guidance system switched between 88 different frequencies, matching the number of keys on the piano.

-Oddly, it functioned as a corporation, and “shares” were sold for $500 per family.
+The town functioned as a corporation, with “shares” sold for $500 per family.
 The city was planned by Alice Constance Austin, a city planner, architect, and radical feminist.
 Don’t think that last part was unimportant: houses in Llano del Rio had a “feminist” design.
-There were communal daycare areas, built-in furniture, heated tile floors, and no kitchens, meant to force women onto equal footing with men by freeing them from housework, and while it’s not altogether clear it would have achieved that goal, it’s a neat idea (“A woman’s place is in the kitchen,” I like the idea of responding “kitchens no longer exist.”
+There were communal daycare areas, built-in furniture, heated tile floors, and no kitchens, meant to force women onto equal footing by freeing them from housework.
+It’s not altogether it worked, but when faced with the logic of “A woman’s place is in the kitchen,” I like the idea of responding “kitchens no longer exist.”
 Austin’s non-del-Rio planning was perhaps even more audacious: it included underground tunnels used for laundry transport, delivery of hot meals (which makes sense, if there were no kitchens), and commuting.